dongwq/grails-pjax/Readme.md

 Grails Pjax Plugin
 =========================
-Grails Pjax Plugin cloud help you use pjax in Grails.
+Pjax in Grails.

-The pjax function is enabled on a 'A' tag , a button and a form. see code in pjaxHeader.
+Pjax is similar to (turbolinks)[https://github.com/rails/turbolinks],works on a 'A' tag , a button and a form. see demo code in _pjaxHeader grails templtate file.

 ##What is Pjax?
 Pjax is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button.